H. H. Asquith: 1910–1911: second election and Parliament Act

 The election resulted in little change to the party strengths (the Liberal and Conservative parties were exactly equal in size; by 1914 the Conservative Party would actually be larger owing to by-election victories).
-Nevertheless, Asquith remained in Number Ten, with a large majority in the Commons on the issue of the House of Lords.
+Nevertheless, Asquith remained prime minister, with a large majority in the Commons on the issue of the House of Lords.
 The Parliament Bill again passed the House of Commons in April 1911, and was heavily amended in the Lords.
 Asquith advised King George that the monarch would be called upon to create the peers, and the King agreed, asking that his pledge be made public, and that the Lords be allowed to reconsider their opposition.
 Once it was, there was a raging internal debate within the Conservatives on whether to give in, or to continue to vote no even when outnumbered by hundreds of newly created peers.
 After lengthy debate, on 10 August 1911 the Lords voted narrowly not to insist on their amendments, with many Conservative peers abstaining and a few voting in favour of the government; the bill was passed into law.

 According to Jenkins, although Asquith had at times moved slowly during the crisis, "on the whole, Asquith's slow moulding of events had amounted to a masterly display of political nerve and patient determination.
 Compared with [the Conservatives], his leadership was outstanding."
 Churchill wrote to Asquith after the second 1910 election, "your leadership was the main and conspicuous feature of the whole fight".
 Matthew, in his article on Asquith, found that, "the episode was the zenith of Asquith's prime ministerial career.
 In the British Liberal tradition, he patched rather than reformulated the constitution."